1.8 What is the process of archiving from beginning to end?

 The OAIS model is composed of three complex information objects:

-• Submission Information Package (SIP)
+- Submission Information Package (SIP)

-• Archival Information Package (AIP)
+- Archival Information Package (AIP)

-• Dissemination Information Package (DIP)
+- Dissemination Information Package (DIP)

 The Submission Information Package (SIP) is the package that is sent to an archive by a data producer.
 Its form and detailed content are typically negotiated between the producer and the archive.
 Most SIPs will have some content information and some so-called Preservation Description Information (PDI).
-In practice, SIPs are related to the phase of data ingest, when the archives receive all the data and affiliated documentation from the data producer (who is called a depositor in the context of the ingest of the data).
+In practice, SIPs are related to the phase of data ingest, when the archives receive all the data and accompanying documentation from the data producer (who is called a depositor in the context of the ingest of the data).
 See Chapter 4 for more information on the ingest phase.

 Within the archive one or more SIPs are transformed into one or more Archival Information Packages (AIPs) for preservation.
 The AIP has a complete set of PDI for the associated content information.
 In this phase the data and documentation are transformed into archival, long-term preservation formats and archival storage.
 In practice AIPs are related to the phase of treating the data and documentation for long-term preservation.
 This involves, for example, changing formats into new, long-term preservation formats, making various versions of documents, anonymisation.

 The archive provides all or a part of an AIP to a consumer (i.e. user) in the form of a Dissemination Information Package (DIP).
 The DIP may also include collections of AIPs, and it may or may not have complete PDI.
-DIPs in the OAIS are related to the final step in preparing the data and documentation for dissemination and making it available for users.
+DIPs in the OAIS are related to the final step in preparing the data and documentation for dissemination and making it available to users.

 Archival functions